AleksandreJavakhishvili/Rove/README.md

 `rove` is two pieces you self-host on your own machines:

 1. A **bridge** — tiny Node.js server you run alongside `claude` on your desktop.
 Drives Claude Code in-process via `@anthropic-ai/claude-agent-sdk` and exposes each session over HTTP + WebSocket on your tailnet.
 2. A **client** — either the **Expo / React Native mobile app**, or the [hosted web client](https://aleksandrejavakhishvili.github.io/Rove/) running from your browser.
 Both read session history, stream tool calls + diffs as they happen, surface approval prompts as bottom sheets, and preview the dev server your agent is editing right next to the chat.
+Run a bridge on more than one machine and the client merges them into a single inbox — see [Multiple machines](#multiple-machines).

-Your laptop runs the agent.
-Your phone (or browser) is the editor surface.
+Your machines run the agents.
+Your phone (or browser) is the editor surface — one inbox across all of them.
 Tailscale is the network.
 Nothing in between.

 ## Why